Use Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 Connecting from inside the Kubernetes cluster

-• multiple Inet[Socket]Address parameters to connect.
+• Multiple Inet[Socket]Address parameters to connect.

-For example, if you are programmatically configuring the DataStax Java driver, your app can use one of the following:
+For example, if you are programmatically configuring the Java driver, your app can use one of the following:

 • InetAddress.getByName(cluster1-dc1-service) to resolve only one host, which the driver uses at init time, and then connect to DSE to discover the rest of the nodes.